Diamondbacks vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Pirates: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Rich Hill gets the nod on the mound for the Pittsburgh Pirates aiming to shut down Ketel Marte and the Arizona Diamondbacks on Friday at 9:40 PM ET.
+Mitch Keller starts for the Pittsburgh Pirates against Ketel Marte and the Arizona Diamondbacks on Saturday at 4:10 PM ET.

-The favored Diamondbacks have -200 moneyline odds to win against the underdog Pirates, who are listed at +165.
-The over/under for the contest is set at 8.5 runs.
+The Diamondbacks are the favorite in this one, at -225, while the underdog Pirates have +175 odds to upset.
+An 8.5-run total has been set in this game.

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.